fluree/fluree-client/README.md

 #### `delete()`

 The `delete()` method creates a new `TransactionInstance` for deleting subjects by `@id` in the Fluree database.
 The `TransactionInstance` can then be used to sign and send delete transactions to the Fluree instance.

+If your `flureeClient` instance does not have a `ledger` configured, or, if you would like to specify a different ledger for the delete transaction, you can provide a `ledger` parameter to the `delete()` method.

 > Delete is not an API endpoint in Fluree.
 This method helps to transform a single or list of subject identifiers (@id) into a _where/delete_ transaction that deletes the subject(s) and all facts about the subject(s).